 You might feel pain, but not always.
 You could also become sick.

 Like the inner groin version of the same ailment, the portion of the intestine strangulated within the femoral canal can be life-threatening.
 When this happens, the inner thigh bulge might increase, and the pain can increase significantly, leading to vomiting.

 Femoral hernias are particularly at risk of becoming strangulated.
 Seek medical attention immediately if you experience similar symptoms to inguinal strangulation, such as the bulge turning darker, fever, and severe pain.

 How to Diagnose a Femoral Hernia?

-Incisional hernias occur when tissue protrudes through a surgical site that is still healing or that contains a surgical scar.
+Incisional hernias occur when tissue protrudes through a surgical site that is still healing or contains a surgical scar.
 This type of hernia accounts for around 15% to 20% of all abdominal hernia cases.

 You can usually identify an incisional hernia when the bulge becomes more pronounced at the surgical site when standing upright or performing physical activity.

 Surgical patients usually get these hernias at the front of their abdomen.

 While inguinal and femoral hernias typically involve a section of the intestine, this hernia type involves the abdominal lining only.
 For this reason, incisional hernias are considered less severe than other common forms.

 An incisional hernia will not heal on its own.
 Most don’t cause serious problems, however.
 In rare instances, parts of the bowel might become trapped in the hernia opening, obstructing bowel movements and cutting off blood supply to the affected organ.